-Project management becomes ridiculously easy when you use the right software.
+Project management becomes ridiculously easy when you use a software, like ClickUp.
 And the best management tools have everything you need to manage each life cycle phase.

 Fortunately, that’s exactly what ClickUp was built for:

-ClickUp is the world’s highest-rated project management tool that’s used by 100,000+ teams in startups and Fortune 500 companies like Nike and Netflix.
-Whether you use Agile, Scrum or any other management method, it has everything you need to manage every phase of your project life cycle.
+ClickUp is the world’s highest-rated project management tool that’s used by teams of all types and sizes worldwide.
+Whether you use Agile, Scrum or any other project methodologies, it has everything you need to manage every phase of your project life cycle.